-Qt for Android enables you to run Qt 5 applications on devices with Android v4.1 (API level 16) or later.
-All Qt modules (essential and add-on) are supported except Qt WebEngine, Qt Serial Port, and the platform-specific ones (Qt Mac Extras, Qt Windows Extras, and Qt X11 Extras).
+Qt for Android enables you to run Qt 5 applications on Android devices.
+All Qt modules (essentials and add-ons) are supported except the following:

 The following list summarizes what you can do with Qt for Android:

-- Run Widget and QML applications on the device or emulator.
+- Run Widget-based and QML applications on a device or an emulator.

-- Support for native Android style with Qt Quick Controls.
+- Support for the Material Style with Qt Quick Controls.

 - Handle Multimedia content in your Qt Quick 2 applications.

-- Retrieve current position data using satellite and network information.
+- Retrieve positioning data using satellite or network information.